 Plus, wouldn’t you want to make it easier on yourself and experience greater success by putting in some time?
 We all learned how to put together sentences as well as add, subtract, multiply and divide, and these functions serve us in life.
 So, too, can amassing a body of knowledge in your brain so you can land yourself at the top of the raw food mountain and issue a clarion call on how good you really feel!

-I hired a top-of-the-line raw food coach and also received guidance in the Egoscue Method from two exercise therapists, and I now guide others in the same Egoscue stretches and exercises to roll back chronic pain in my Pain Relief and Postural Alignment Method.
-I also hired a vision coach and learned craniosacral fascial therapy from the best teacher in the world, the field’s creator, after receiving 15-plus sessions from him.
+I hired a top-of-the-line raw food coach and also received guidance in the posture exercises from two exercise therapists, and I now guide others in many of the same stretches and exercises to roll back chronic pain in my Posture Exercises Method.
+I also hired a Bates Method vision coach and learned Gillespie Approach–Craniosacral Fascial Therapy from the best teacher in the world, the field’s creator, after receiving 15-plus sessions from him.
 What profound experiences my interactions with these wise people proved to be!
 These experiences have helped shape my life!

 When you’re transitioning to a raw food diet, it’s important to remember that your results will be unique to your body, so it’s unfair to compare yourself with your friend, who might be joining you on your transition but losing weight much faster than you or experiencing surging energy levels sooner.
 You have to have patience and understand that success on this diet isn’t an overnight thing.
 You also have to give your stomach the time to work its underutilized muscles in expanding to be able to fit all the fruit you’ll enjoy on a low-fat raw food diet, the only raw food diet that’s going to give you long-term success!
 (Not sure what this means or know about how calories, macronutrients, staple foods or food combining fit into a successful raw food diet?
 Books and coaches await your attention! 🙂 )